 Regional burns expose us to all types of weather.
-Burning Man faces the unique challenge of camping in the desert — Mosaic Experiment challenges us to be prepared for October camping in Ohio.
+Burning Man faces the unique challenge of camping in the desert — Mosaic Experiment challenges us to be prepared for autumn camping in Ohio.
 What can you expect?
 Anything.
 That means sunny days and chilly nights, light rain, heavy rain, wind, hail, cold.
 One day you might be happy running free in a tank top.
 That night, you might be wrapped up in a sleeping bag with three layers of pajamas cuddling for warmth.

 One thing most burners have in common: we’re proud of our ability to survive unpredictable weather, outdoors, without trips to the local store for last minute items — and we do so with style while having a great time.
 Showing up prepared (and the process of getting prepared) teaches us how to take care of ourselves responsibly, so that we can make the most of our time burning together.

 How can you up your Radical Self-Reliance quotient?
 Plan ahead for everything.
 Anticipate dramatic changes.
 A good question to ask yourself: what kinds of things do you pack beyond the obvious “umbrellas, sweatshirts and raincoats”?
 How are you planning to prepare for wind?
 Do you have good stakes for your tent and shade structures?
 Do you have an extra tarp?
 How will you survive a cold night if temps drop into the 30s?

 In 2014, we thought it would be helpful to start a thread on our Mosaic Facebook Group asking our community to share the ways in which they prepare their art, theme camps, tents, and selves for the inevitable October rain in Ohio.

 Here are some of the best recommendations our community members responded with:

 - Have a SPARE pair of rain boots

 - How to waterproof your boots with wax

 - Pack your clothing in a Rubbermaid container.